-“So much has been written about it; Women just do it differently, ”answers Bundestag member Antje Lezius slightly annoyed when asked what women entrepreneurs do better or worse than men.
+“So much has been written about it; Women simply do it differently, ”answers Bundestag member Antje Lezius, slightly annoyed when asked what women entrepreneurs do better or worse than men.
 Lezius himself was managing director of Frühauf Tanken und Rasten GmbH in Idar-Oberstein for 10 years, a real male domain.
 Later she passed on her experience to small and medium-sized companies, mainly at petrol stations: she worked as a management consultant.
 After all, today she sits for the CDU in the Bundestag.

 Her experience: “Women are more likely to recognize difficulties, address things and seek help when things are not going well.
 They also see relationships and act with more foresight. ” Just like in 1997, when the federal road on which her family business had existed for 40 years was relocated.
 With his brother and mother, Lezius decided without further ado to build a new tank and rest area with bistro and shop elsewhere “bigger, more modern and technically up to date.”
 Her motto: If you invest, then do it right!
 Cost: 4,5 million marks.
-The credit for it was not easy to get: "Some banks did not trust us - not because the boss was female, but because we had simply been much smaller before," reports the entrepreneur.
+The credit for this was not easy to get: "Some banks did not trust us - not because the boss was female, but because we had simply been much smaller before," reports the entrepreneur.
 She was finally able to convince with a sophisticated business plan, which also included co-financing from an oil company and a fast food chain.

 Acceptance problems are rare

 In any case, she rarely had serious acceptance problems with men.
 "Although suppliers and customers often asked for the boss - and were then amazed that it was me, it was OK," she reports.
-The mother of two daughters is more likely to see the problem with the women themselves: "Many believe perfectionistly that they have to throw the company, children and household alone instead of delegating tasks," explains Lezius, who also had to learn to work out shift plans and provide childcare to care.
+The mother of two daughters is more likely to see the problem with the women themselves: "Many perfectionist believe that they have to throw the company, children and household alone instead of delegating tasks," explains Lezius, who also had to learn how to work out shift plans and childcare to care.
 Another disadvantage is the lack of female self-confidence:

 Self-confidence: Women have to be more confident

 For Julika Bleil, too, success as an entrepreneur depends above all on self-confidence.
 “I have mostly achieved my goals.
 Because if I believe that something will work out, I am very convincing, ”explains the managing partner of the Hamburg start-up allyve.com.
-Bleil was so convinced of the success of the idea, a home page for various Internet services with an integrated password manager, that you and your business partner quit their well-paid consultant jobs at a large consulting company almost a year ago: “Self-employment was my dream.
+Bleil was so convinced of the success of the idea, a home page for various internet services with an integrated password manager, that you and your business partner quit their well-paid consultant jobs at a large consulting company almost a year ago: “Self-employment was my dream.
 I wanted to design something myself and make my own decisions instead of just pushing other people's projects forward, ”Bleil explains the decision.
 The money for the implementation came from an investor.

-The twenty-seven-year-old had already noticed this in the start-up phase: “While my business partner tried to bring in a broad professional network of contacts who helped us a lot with information and experience, my network was more closely and personally knitted and gave me the necessary emotional support Support. ”
+The twenty-seven-year-old had already noticed this in the founding phase: “While my business partner tried to bring in a broad professional network of contacts who helped us a lot with information and experience, my network was more closely and personally knitted and gave me the necessary emotional support Support. ”

 Cliché or reality?
 Women as entrepreneurs - research results